erdogant/clustimage/docs/pages/html/_sources/Pre-processing.rst.txt

 Preprocessing
 ''''''''''''''''

-The functions that handle the preprocessing of images is concentrated into the function :func:`clustimage.clustimage.img_read_pipeline`.
+The functions that handle the preprocessing of images is concentrated into the function :func:`clustimage.clustimage.Clustimage.img_read_pipeline`.
 This function reads the full path to the image that needs to be imported, and is subsequently colour-scaled (gray/rgb), scaled and resized.

 The pre-processing has 4 steps and are exectued in this order.